 The Keystone board has retained KBW as an independent contractor to act as financial adviser to Keystone regarding the merger.
 As part of its investment banking business, KBW is continually engaged in the valuation of banking businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, competitive biddings, secondary distributions of listed and unlisted securities, private placements and valuations for estate, corporate and other purposes.
-As specialists in the securities of banking companies, KBW has experience in, and knowledge of, the valuation of banking enterprises.
+As specialists in the securities of banking enterprises.
 In the ordinary course of its business as a broker-dealer, KBW may, from time to time, purchase securities from, and sell securities to, Keystone and M&T. As a market maker in securities KBW may from time to time have a long or short position in, and buy or sell, debt or equity securities of Keystone and M&T for KBW's own account and for the accounts of its customers.